Prescription Painkiller and Opiate Addiction

 Opiate Addiction Help Is Within Your Reach

 Are you ready for real change?
 Then ask for help today.
-It's as simple as making a toll-free call to 1‑844‑810‑3700 and letting an addiction specialist know that you want to improve your life.
 With assistance, you can make that happen.

 American Psychiatric Association.
 (2013).
 Diagnostic and Statistical Manual of Mental Disorders (5th ed.).
 Washington, DC: American Psychiatric Association.

 Anonymous.
 (2014).
 Top 10 prescription drugs medical professionals use or abuse.
 Retrieved 2014, October 17 from AddictionBlog.org.

 C.Tollison, Satterthwaite, J., & J. Tollison, e.
 (2002).
 Practical Pain Management, Third Edition.
 Philadelphia, PA: Lippencott, Williams & Wilkins.

 CDC (Center for Disease Control and Prevention).
 (2011).
 Prescription Painkiller Overdoses in the U.S. Retrieved 2014, October 17 from CDC (Center for Disease Control and Prevention).

 CODA.
 (2011).
 Opioid Analgesics (Painkillers).
 Retrieved 2014, October 18 from CODA (Council on Drug Abuse).

 Foundation for a Drug Free World.
 (2014, October 17).
 Warning Signs of Prescription Painkiller Dependency.
 Retrieved 2014, October 18 from Foundation for a Drug Free World.